buffermet/bug-bounty-tools/fuzzer-open-redirect/README.md

 ### Description

-This works as a single script injection, but will be ported to an interactive browser extension with a GUI soon.
+This is now an unpacked Chrome extension that you can install manually.
+GUI = WIP.
+Configure scope in the content and background scripts for now.

 Every time the scanner loads a potentially exploited URL, it sends a timestamped callback to your chosen URL for requests.

 Every time the scanner detects a successful exploitation, it sends a timestamped callback to your chosen URL for open redirects.

-CORS restrictions are evaded by making use of the `globalThis.open` method and `globalThis.location` setter rather than `XMLHttpRequest` or `fetch`.

-Tabs opened by the scanner will automatically close when they've fulfilled their purpose, or timed out.
+Tabs opened by the extension will automatically close when they've fulfilled their purpose, or timed out.

-### How to use

-1. Configure your scope in the script.
-2. Make your browser inject the script in all pages.
-3. Visit a page that is in your scope to start the scanner.

 ### Encoding methods